UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 3. Fill out all other required fields for this workspace type.

+4. If desired, add any notes about the Workspace in the "note" field.

-4. Click on the "Import workspace" button.
+5. Click on the "Import workspace" button.
 This can take some time due to delays from AnVIL.

 If successful, you will be shown a success message and information about the workspace that you just imported.